Will the coronavirus accelerate the transition towards a sustainable society?

 The environmental awareness that has grown over years is not likely to weaken in a moment, but for how many concerns is there room in a person’s mind?
 Even though awareness of the climate crisis does not appear to have decreased yet, we might be facing the “finite pool of worry” phenomenon if the coronavirus crisis is prolonged.
 This concept refers to people being capable of worrying about only a limited number of things at the same time.
 With the attention of the media – and all of us –closely upon the pandemic and its consequences, environmental issues are inevitably overshadowed.

 It is probable that the coronavirus will make the tension between environmental awareness and actions stronger.
 Unlike the coronavirus, the environmental crisis will not hit the world in a simultaneous one-time shock, at least not yet.
 If the coronavirus is a sprint, climate and nature issues are a marathon.
-There are no quick solutions when Systemic change Systemic change refers to the simultaneous reform of operational models, structures and their interactions, which are used to create the prerequisites for future welfare and sustainable development. is required.
+There are no quick solutions when systemic change is required.
 Yet, we should pick up the pace.
 Recovery from the coronavirus crisis needs to happen swiftly in order for us to keep to the goals set by the Paris Agreement.

 Another aspect that might contribute to strengthening tension between actions and awareness is associated with the economic impacts of the coronavirus.
 History does not repeat itself identically, but the previous recession provides material for considering the future.
 The financial crisis of 2008 was followed by several countries being unwilling and unable to invest in climate measures, which was also partly associated with a lack of green investment channels.
 For example, of the EU’s 200 billion-euro stimulus package of 2009, only 2% was reserved for energy and climate measures, according to one estimate.
 On the other hand, some countries, such as the US, China and South Korea, linked a “green stimulus package” to the recovery, aiming to increase overall demand while reducing emissions.
 Today, these countries have strong expertise in manufacturing batteries for electric vehicles, for example.
 Now, many institutions, such as the World Bank, European Commission, International Monetary Fund and the UN, have a shared understanding that the post-coronavirus crisis recovery must take place in an ecologically sustainable way.
 Many countries have in fact taken to this.
 There is naturally also some discord: Poland has proposed scrapping the EU’s emissions trading scheme to transfer funds to cover losses caused by the coronavirus, and South Korea, for example, began to fund the country’s largest manufacturer of coal power plants.